 The Melbourne-Hong Kong flights will be operated by A330-200 aircraft with 20 lie-flat Business seats and 255 Economy class seats.
 Virgin Australia currently has six A330s which are predominantly used on trans-continental flights between Perth and the east coast of Australia.
 There is some concern that the use of A330s on international flights will see Perth services downgraded.

 Fares were released for sale last week, with return fares selling for around $750 in Economy and $3,500 in Business class.
-A one-way Economy Reward seat from Melbourne-Hong Kong costs 27,800 Velocity points and a Business Reward seat costs 59,500 points – although our members have so far been unable to find any available Reward seats.
+A one-way Economy Reward seat from Melbourne to Hong Kong costs 27,800 Velocity points and a Business Reward seat costs 59,500 points – although our members have so far been unable to find any available Reward seats.

 It will also be possible to upgrade these flights from Freedom fares for 27,500 Velocity points.